meghraj7678/Elevated-labs-landing-page-/README.md

-# Elevated-labs-landing-page-
+# 🚀 ELEVATED Labs - Responsive Landing Page

+This is a clean, professional, and responsive landing page built for **ELEVATED Labs** as part of my internship project.

+## 📌 Project Description

-💼 Responsive landing page created for ELEVATED Labs as part of my internship.
-Built using only HTML and CSS with dynamic visuals, logo integration, and social media links.
+The goal of this project was to design and develop a visually appealing **hero section** with a dynamic background, company branding, and social media links.

+## 🌐 Features

+- Fully responsive layout (desktop and mobile)
+- Dynamic CSS background animation
+- Company logo and name integration
+- Social media icons with links (Instagram, Twitter, GitHub)
+- Clean and modern design using only **HTML** and **CSS**

+## 🛠️ Technologies Used

+- HTML5
+- CSS3 (including animations and transitions)
+- No JavaScript used